Information Sessions for Prospective Students

 • Residency forms

-• These should be sealed in an envelope by the registrar of the former institution and sent directly to the UCF College of Graduate Studies, P.O.
-Box 160112, Millican Hall 230, Orlando, FL 32816-0112.
+• Official transcripts from all institutions attended (these should be sealed in an envelope by the registrar of the former institution and sent directly to the UCF College of Graduate Studies, P.O.
+Box 160112, Millican Hall 230, Orlando, FL 32816-0112).

-Additional application requirements for the Counselor Education program include (a) three letters of recommendation, (b) an official GRE test score, and (c) a personal goal statement.
+Additional application requirements for the Counselor Education program include (a) three letters of recommendation, (b) a personal goal statement, and (c) a professional resume.
+The content of these elements is described below.

 The above documents become part of UCF’s files and will not be returned to or copied for the applicant.
-All application requirements, aside from transcripts and test scores, must be submitted together with the online application.
-Transcripts and test scores must be official.
+All application requirements, aside from transcripts (which must be official), must be submitted together with the online application.
 Once the online application and all application requirements have been received, the UCF College of Graduate Studies will send you an e-mail notifying you of its receipt.
 Actual processing of the application, however, is not initiated until the application fee and other application requirements are received in the UCF College of Graduate Studies.
-Applicants meeting the Counselor Education program’s minimal standards [e.g., an undergraduate GPA of 3.0 and higher and a GRE score of 290 or higher will be invited to the campus for an interview.
+Applicants meeting the Counselor Education program’s minimal standards [i.e. an undergraduate GPA of 3.0 (last 60)] will be invited to the campus for an interview.
 Once the deadline has been reached, no further applications will be accepted.
 That is, if you have not submitted all elements, you will not be considered for an interview.
-For those applicants who have taken the GRE close to the deadline, we will accept verbal reports for the sake of scheduling an interview and then base admission decisions on the official GRE scores (in conjunction with other admission elements).

 Letters of Recommendation

-We require recommendation letters to be submitted using the links in the UCF online application with the College of Graduate Studies.
+All applicants will submit three recommendation letters using the links in the UCF online application with the College of Graduate Studies.
 It is a good idea to request recommendation letters from faculty, supervisors, mentors, and/or professionals who are familiar with your work ethic and experience.
-Ideally at least one of these letters would come from a current/past professor, but if it has been a while since you were in school, the letters may be obtained from others who can attest to your aptitude of being a graduate student in Counselor Education and as a future professional counselor.
+Ideally at least one of these letters would come from a current/past professor, but if it has been a while since you were in school, the letters may be obtained from others who can attest to your aptitude of being a Counseling graduate student and a future professional counselor.

 The Interview

 Applicants who meet the Program’s minimum requirements (noted above) will be invited for an interview.
 This will be a group interview, where small groups of applicants meet with a faculty member and a doctoral student.
-The interviewers will pose a series of questions to the group, varying the order of those who answer, with each applicant being given time to formulate an answer to the questions posed.
-Questions are designed to assess each applicant’s professionalism, career maturity, emotional maturity, awareness of diversity, and personal awareness.
+The interview will consist of two parts.
+In Part 1, each applicant will read their Professional Goal Statement to the group and then field questions from the interviewers about their statement.
+In Part 2, the interviewers will pose a series of questions to the group, varying the order of those who answer, with each applicant being given time to formulate an answer to the questions posed.
+The review of the Professional Goal Statement and the posing Questions are designed to assess each applicant’s professionalism, career maturity, emotional maturity, awareness of diversity, and personal awareness.
 Following the interview, applicants will meet with current students for a question-and-answer seminar (where applicants can ask current students about such things as their experiences as graduate students, program expectations, etc.).
 Applicants are then invited to join the current students on a tour of the UCF campus.
 Generally the entire interview process lasts from 8:30am until 1:00pm and applicants must be in attendance for the entire process.
 There are no make-up interview dates.

 Following the Interview

-Faculty discuss the results of the interview and share their impressions of each applicant on an individual-by-individual basis.
+Faculty discuss the results of the interview and share their impressions of each applicant (and their submitted materials) on an individual-by-individual basis.
 Interview results are also compared to any current or prior experiences that the faculty have had with the applicant (such as those resulting from applicants who have taken courses as an undergraduate or non-degree-seeking student) and then a decision is made.

 Applicants who had a successful interview (as determined by an interview scoring rubric that assesses the domains noted above in “The Interview”) will be considered further for admission (more info below).
 Applicants who did not have a successful interview will not be considered for admission but may apply for a subsequent semester.
 Those not having a successful interview are often encouraged to do such thing as: